fracaen/terraform-my-k8s/1-docker-lab/README.md

 Kill it from the outside

     docker kill <container id>

+Let's run and exit a few times, and we see containers piling up

+    docker ps -a
+    docker start <container id>
+    docker prune

+To prevent containers from piling up, auto-delete on exit:

+    docker run -ti --rm ubuntu

 ## Building Docker images
 Navigate to the docker-lab directory in the cloned repository and study the flask-app.py file.